Trow (folklore): Etymology

+Draugr and troll have historically been used synonymously to some degree, along with related terms, like "mound dweller" (haugbúi), "the dead living within its mound (tomb)", which subsequently became a word for wight, nisse, brownie, and thereof, in descendant forms: haugbonde; Shetlandic: hjogfinni ("mound-found"); Orcadian: hogboon, hogboy; Lincolnshire: shag-boy.

 Terminology

+Trow

-The trow /[trʌu]/, in the Scots language, is defined as a ‘sprite or fairy’ of mischievous nature in dictionaries of Scots, particularly Orcadian and Shetland dialects.
+The trow /[trʌu]/, in the Scots language, is defined as a "sprite or fairy" of mischievous nature in dictionaries of Scots, particularly Orcadian and Shetland dialects.

-Etymology

-The standard etymology derives the term trow from troll (trold; troll) of Scandinavian folklore.
-Norwegian trold (troll) can signify not just a 'giant', but a 'specter, ghost' (spøkelse) as well.

-As an alternate etymology, John Jamieson's Scottish dictionary conjectured that the word trow may be a corruption of Scandinavian draug.
-(Note: Australian female writer Henry Handel Richardson (aka Ethel F. L. Robertson) in her uncredited 1896 translation of Bjørnstjerne Bjørnson's Fiskerjenten (tr.
-The Fisher Lass) rendered the Norwegian draug as "bogies", and defended this to her critical reviewer by noting ON draugr and Scots "drow" as the word's cognates.
-In her letter (writing as Miss Robertson) to Athenaeum, she gives herself credit, as translator of the Fisher Lass.
-Cf. her chronology of year 1896.)
-It may be worth noting that the Norwegian "sea-draug" (draug; søe-drau, søe-draul) was either a sub-type or equivalent to the sea-troll/sea-trold, according to 18th century tracts by Dano-Norwegians.
-(Note: Pontoppidan wrote "..Søe-Folke ogsaa kalde Søe-Draulen, det er Søe-Trolden", so 'Sea-mischief' was the English translator's insertion.
-The form Draulen contains the definite article suffix -en but this may be dropped.)

-drow
+Drow

 The trow is also called drow under its variant spelling in the Insular dialects of Scots; the "drow" being mentioned by Walter Scott.
 (Note: Scott (1835) Demonology, p.
 122: "Possession of supernatural wisdom is still imputed by the natives of Orkney and Zetland Islands, to the people called Drows, who may, in most other respects, be identified with the Caledonian fairies".)
-However, the term "drow" could also be used in the sense of ‘the devil’ in Orkney.
-(Note: Jakobsen, Jakob (1928).
+However, the term "drow" could also be used in the sense of "the devil" in Orkney, (Note: Jakobsen, Jakob (1928).
 "An Etymological Dictionary of the Norn Language in Shetland" Cf. Jakobsen (1921) in orig.
-Danish.)
+Danish.) a motif also found in Scanian descendants of draugr, and thereof.